 Shopping, theater, restaurants, and everything you could want during your visit to NYC.
 It’s all within reach at 1 Hotel Central Park.

 Inside, your stay will be an urban retreat inspired by nature.

 Designed using reclaimed materials, you’ll be at one with nature staying in these calming, comfy rooms.

 This luxury hotel also has great food.
 Named “Best Chef in New York City” by the James Beard Foundation, Chef Jonathan Waxman brings his seasonal cooking to the restaurant, Jams.
-Farm-to-table and handcrafted for you, you’ll experience the California cuisine at its finest.
+Farm-to-table and handcrafted for you, you’ll experience California cuisine at its finest.

 Don’t miss the Farmstand in the lobby where you can forage the seasonal fresh fruits every day!

 This landmark New York Hotel, located in the heart of the City, has been home to creative minds and distinguished guests for nearly a century.

 This luxury hotel is a modern take on a traditional grand New York Hotel, with its custom-designed, handcrafted furnishings.

 There’s also a rotating collection of 20th-century artwork, including masterpieces from Andy Warhol and Jean-Michel Basquiat.

 Every room in this New York Hotel features unique luxury amenities — imported Italian linens, exquisite Artwork, and luxurious beauty products.